The Effect of Foreground Galaxies on the Estimation of the Hubble Constant from Type Ia Supernovae: The synthetic dataset

+Ideally, if all SNe Ia were observed spectroscopically, this would provide direct redshift measurements.
+These measurements might then be cross-checked against the redshift of their assumed host galaxies, which would help us to mitigate errors from host galaxy misidentification.
+Since the advent of large SN surveys such as the \textit{Supernova Legacy Survey} (SNLS) and the \textit{Dark Energy Survey} \citep[DES,][]{DES:2024jxu}, which contain thousands of supernovae, obtaining spectroscopic confirmation for each SNe Ia has become increasingly unfeasible, however.
+We therefore primarily relied on redshifts that were obtained indirectly from host galaxy spectra, and for the majority of supernovae, there is no direct redshift information to support a host identification \citep{Gupta2016}.
+For this reason, we assumed that our simulated supernovae were only observed photometrically and that the spectroscopic redshift of their host galaxy was obtained separately.

-We apply this supernova / host galaxy matching algorithm to our simulated catalogue and find that $ 2.6 \%$ of the SNe in our whole catalogue are matched to a foreground galaxy obstructing them rather than to their host galaxy.
-Figure \ref{fig:mismatching_vs_z} shows how this percentage evolves with redshift: again, the fraction of mismatched sources increases with redshift.
-Note that unlike \cite{Gupta2016}, we do not limit the host galaxy search to a $30''$ radius around each galaxy in our implementation.
-However, we only compute $d_{\text{DLR}}$ for the galaxies lying in the foreground of each SN, as this work focuses on the effect of foreground galaxies.
-This restriction is somewhat arbitrary, as similar host misidentifications could also occur with background galaxies if they fall within the thresholds of the survey in terms of flux and surface brightness.
-Moreover, we work under the simplifying assumption that our simulated galaxies are circular in shape such that we can replace the directional light radius by the half-light radius in the matching criterion.
+We applied the supernova - host galaxy matching algorithm described above to our simulated catalogue and found that $ 2.6 \%$ of the SNe in our whole catalogue were matched to a foreground galaxy that obstructed them rather than to their host galaxy.
+Figure \ref{fig:mismatching_vs_z} shows how this percentage evolves with redshift: Again, the fraction of mismatched sources increases with redshift.
+Unlike \citet{Gupta2016}, we did not limit the host galaxy search to a $30''$ radius around each galaxy in our implementation.
+We only computed $d_{\text{DLR}}$ for the galaxies lying in the foreground of each SN, however, because we focuse on the effect of foreground galaxies.
+This restriction is somewhat arbitrary because similar host misidentifications might also occur with background galaxies if they fall within the thresholds of the survey in terms of flux and surface brightness.
+Moreover, we worked under the simplifying assumption that our simulated galaxies are circular, so that we were able to replace the directional light radius by the half-light radius in the matching criterion.